 On the international concert stage, Bob's work has been commissioned by the 3rd International Jazz Dance Forum in Paris, France; Kannon Dance House and the Boris Eifman Dance Academy in St. Petersburg, Russia; Just Jazz Dance Company in Finland; Millennium Dance 2000 in London, England; Pro Danza Italia and La Bella Vita Arts in Italy; the University of Dance and Circus in Stockholm, Sweden; and the First Congress on Dance in Mexico.

 Bob's choreography has been commissioned in three major American cities; New York - Jazz Roots Dance Company, the NY Jazz Choreography Project, and the Choreographer's Canvas; Washington DC - VelocityDC Dance Festival; Los Angeles - Jazz Dance LA at the Japan-American Theatre, Spectrum Dance in LA at the Ivar Theatre in Hollywood, and the Gypsy Awards Dance Show held a the Beverly Hilton Hotel honoring Gregory Hines, Joel Gray, June Haver, and Rita Moreno.
-As a faculty member and Head of Jazz Dance at University of California, Irvine, Bob's choreography appeared in concerts alongside the work of George Balanchine, William Forsythe, Donald McKayle, Martha Graham, and Jose Limon.
+As a faculty member and Head of Jazz Dance at University of California, Irvine, Bob's choreography appeared in concerts alongside works by George Balanchine, William Forsythe, Donald McKayle, Martha Graham, and Jose Limon.

 Bob's most ambitious work is Empty Sky…The Rising, an evening length dance theatre piece that examined hardships endured as a result of the terrorist attacks of September 11, 2001.
 Set to twelve songs by Bruce Springsteen (fully licensed and sanctioned by Springsteen), ESTR debuted in 2005 at the Two River Theatre in NJ.
 National dance critic Karyn Collins wrote in the Asbury Park Press (NJ):